BDadmehr0/OpenGmaeZone/CONTRIBUTING.md

 ## Code Style Guidelines

-Please follow our [code style guidelines](CODE_STYLE.md) when writing or modifying code for [Your Project Name].
+Please follow our [code style guidelines](CODE_STYLE.md) when writing or modifying code for OpenGameZone.

 ## License

-By contributing to [Your Project Name], you agree that your contributions will be licensed under the [project's license](LICENSE.md).
+By contributing to OpenGameZone, you agree that your contributions will be licensed under the [project's license](LICENSE.md).

-Thank you for contributing to [Your Project Name]!
+Thank you for contributing to OpenGameZone!